Global CEO, Havas; Global CEO, Havas Worldwide; Co-Founder, One Young World

-David is the creator of the Social Business Idea® and author of best-selling book Who Cares Wins: Why Good Business Is Better Business, published in English in 2011 by Pearson/FT Publishing, with subsequent editions in Bulgarian, Chinese, French, Japanese, Korean, Portuguese, Spanish, and Thai.
+David is the creator of the Social Business Idea® and author of best-selling book Who Cares Wins: Why Good Business Is Better Business, published in English in 2011 by Pearson/FT Publishing, with subsequent editions in Arabic, Bulgarian, Chinese, Czech, French, Japanese, Korean, Polish, Portuguese, Spanish, and Thai.

-David was inducted into the American Advertising Federation’s Hall of Achievement in 2005, was voted one of the two top executives of the decade by readers of Adweek, was nominated as one of CR Magazine’s 2011 Responsible CEOs of the Year, and was named to the "40 Under 40" lists of both Crain's New York Business and Advertising Age.
+David was inducted into the American Advertising Federation’s Hall of Achievement in 2005,was voted one of the two top executives of the decade by readers of Adweek, was nominated as one of CR Magazine’s 2011 Responsible CEOs of the Year, and was named to the "40 Under 40" lists of both Crain's New York Business and Advertising Age.
 He is a member of the Facebook Client Council.
+In 2013, the Guardian named David Sustainable Business Leader of the Year in recognition of his ongoing efforts to engage businesses in creating solutions to the world’s most pressing problems.

 Andrew is the Global President of Havas Worldwide, where he has the responsibility for leading the day-to-day management of the global network.
-As Global Chief Strategy Officer of Havas Creative, Andrew develops and executes strategic initiatives for the holding company and for its clients.
+As Chief Strategy Officer of Havas Creative Group, Andrew develops and executes strategic initiatives for the holding company and for its clients.

 Prior to this, Andrew spent three years as the Global CEO of Arnold Worldwide, leading the network’s 17 offices in 14 countries.
 Andrew and his team grew Arnold Worldwide by more than 30% in that time, winning and growing relationships, and dramatically enhancing the agency’s digital capabilities.
 In 2010 the agency was named Comeback Agency of the Year by Ad Age, and in 2011 named to Ad Age's Agency A-List.

-Andrew joined Euro RSCG Worldwide in 2004 as Global Chief Strategy Officer.
+Andrew joined Havas Worldwide, then known as Euro RSCG Worldwide, in 2004 as Global Chief Strategy Officer.
 In 2007 he was named Co-CEO of Euro RSCG NY.
 Prior to joining Euro RSCG, Andrew was EVP, Executive Director, Strategy and Innovation, at FutureBrand.

 His career in marketing spans nearly two decades and includes hands-on experience in almost every marketing discipline and across multiple product and service categories.
 Andrew has a unique understanding of marketing gained through work on the client side, in consulting and for global communications agencies.